magento/architecture/design-documents/graph-ql/storefront-api.md

 ]
 ```

-As a drawback we provide search term in not intuitive way
+As a drawback we provide search term in not intuitive way and sorting field is responsible for filtering.

-2. Option 2.2 Set serach term via filters field.
+2. Option 2.2 Set search term via filters field.
 ```php
 [
     'filters' => [